‘Teen Mom OG’: Cheyenne Floyd Officially Joins The Cast

 “I think that there was a lot of questions regarding my pregnancy from the beginning when I got pregnant.
 It will be interesting to now tell people what actually happened.
 Everybody knows that Cory [Wharton] didn’t find out about Ryder until she was 6 months and now everyone’s questions will get answered as to what actually happened,” Cheyenne says of what fans can expect of her time on Teen Mom OG.

-In addition, Cheyenne claims that she and her baby daddy get along very well, and that they are trying hard to have a successful co-parenting relationship.
+In addition, Cheyenne claims that she and her ex, Cory Wharton, get along very well, and that they are trying hard to have a successful co-parenting relationship.

 “Cory and I get along very well.
 We put Ryder first and we’ve worked out a beautiful co-parenting relationship.
 Of course every relationship has its ups and downs but we’ve worked out our kinks and we’re learning how to do it day by day, how to get along.
 We’re trying to figure it out.”